On the Wealth of Nations by P.J. O'Rourke

 Adam Smith (1723-1790)

 I picked up P.J.
-O'Rourke's commentary on Smith's two books (the title and the cover do not tell the reader, but O'Rourke actually makes commentary on both books - he makes the compelling argument that they are really inter-related) and was expecting big things out of a very small book (242 pages including index, bibliography, endnotes and several pages of selected quotations).
+O'Rourke's commentary on Smith's two books (the title and the cover do not tell the reader, but O'Rourke actually makes commentary on both books - he makes the compelling argument that they are really interrelated) and was expecting big things out of a very small book (242 pages including index, bibliography, endnotes and several pages of selected quotations).

-Unfortunately, I did not get very big things.
+Unfortunately, I did not get big things.
 O'Rourke's pizzaz and razmataz, his quick wit and his inclination to make a smart comment about everything - traits that can be very endearing and that I enjoyed very much in his book Peace Kills got in the way big time.
 For example when discussing Smith's arguments about the value of importing goods and how free trade is a good thing.
 This is a controversial topic even now, more than 200 years later and O'Rourke adds nothing to it - in fact he hurts the argument by noting: "...imports are Christmas morning; exports are January's MasterCard bill." (p.
 24)

 P.J.
 O'Rourke

 If O'Rourke would have toned down the comments (Note: not eliminate, just tone down), this book would have been much more useful.
-As it was, I sometimes felt like I was reading Dave Barry's Dave Barry Slept Here: A Sort of History of the United States.
+As it was, I sometimes felt like I was reading Dave Barry's Dave Barry Slept Here: A Short of History of the United States.
 The attempt to leaven the dry nature of Smith's original work with jokes failed - I just had to work too hard to separate the facts from the jokes.

 Did I learn enough about Smith and his thoughts to avoid that feeling of failure I get when I see The Wealth of Nations on my Kindle?
 Probably, so the book was not a complete failure.
 However, I feel like the book was a missed opportunity.
 The right man was picked to write this book, but he was allowed to play around a little too much.